Skip to main content

 With this accounting integration, you can seamlessly manage your expenses on Spendesk and accounting on NetSuite:

-• Pull your NetSuite master data (chart of accounts including bank accounts, expense accounts, VAT accounts, vendor accounts, supplier accounts, custom and standard segments) into Spendesk;
+• Pull your NetSuite master data (chart of accounts including bank accounts, expense accounts and accounts payable; tax codes, vendors and employees, custom and standard segments) into Spendesk;

 • Customize your accounting setup even further to meet your specific needs;